rajkumarin/talk-in-the-blanks/README.md

-# Voice Form Plugin for React
+# Talk in the Blanks

 A voice-enabled form filling React plugin using speech recognition and LLM for automated form completion.